 In Section 6.1, we discuss when and why to use stratified sampling.
 The estimate for mean and total are provided when the sampling scheme is stratified sampling.
 An example of using stratified sampling to compute the estimates as well as the standard deviation of the estimates is provided.
 Confidence intervals for these estimates are then discussed.

-In Sections 6.2, the optimal allocation of sample size under different conditions is given.
+In Section 6.2, the optimal allocation of sample size under different conditions is given.
 Then we discuss post-stratification.
 It is important to note that the variance of estimates under post-stratification is different from under stratification.
-In section 6.3, we use an example to illustrate that a stratified sample may not be better than simple random sample if the variable one stratifies on is not related to the response.
+In Section 6.3, we use an example to illustrate that a stratified sample may not be better than a simple random sample if the variable one stratifies on is not related to the response.
 At the end of section 6.3, we discuss stratified sampling for proportions.

 Lesson 6: Ch.
 11.1-11.6 of Sampling by Steven Thompson, 3rd edition

-- know how to estimate mean and total when stratified sampling is used,
+- Estimate mean and total when stratified sampling is used,